 Marni McNiff, Health Information Specialist – Western CT Region

 Marni McNiff graduated from Western Connecticut State University with a BA in English.
 She worked full-time in the publishing industry for many years prior to having her three children, at which time she took on freelance roles doing editing and social media.
 Having three children with various needs, Marni took a career path change to help others with support and advocacy.
-Marni was one of the founding members of the Brookfield Special Education Parent Teacher Association, an organization that she with which she remains a board member.
+Marni was one of the founding members of the Brookfield Special Education Parent Teacher Organization, an organization that she with which she remains a board member.
 She also works as a Parent Support Specialist for PATH representing families in the Western Connecticut region.
-She also works directly with Pediatric Associates of Western Connecticut in Danbury, Connecticut one day each week consulting with patients on educational advocacy and general parent support.
+She works directly with Pediatric Associates of Western Connecticut in Danbury, Connecticut, each week consulting with patients on educational advocacy and general parent support.

 Contact Marni McNiff at email@example.com